harinlim/domanu/backend/api/README.md

 # Database Integration Documentation

-To test the API routes manually run this command in the terminal: `uvicorn app.api.main:app --reload`
+To test the API routes manually run this command in the terminal: `uvicorn backend.api.main:app --reload`

 Then open this address in the browser: `http://127.0.0.1:8000/docs`